 Field-hunting tip

-Look in oxidized zone of uranium deposits country — that is the host setting where schoepite typically forms.
+Look in oxidized zone of uranium deposits country, the host setting where schoepite typically forms.
 If you start seeing uraninite, becquerelite, curite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, often as crusts or powdery aggregates habit, so train your eye for that shape before scanning the outcrop.